Technion-Kishony-lab/quibbler/README.md

 there is very little to learn to get started!_**

-## Documentations
+## Documentations and Examples
 For complete documentations and a getting-started tour, see [readthedocs](https://quibbler.readthedocs.io/en/latest/).

+For simple demos and small apps, see our [Examples](https://quibbler.readthedocs.io/en/latest/Examples.html).

 ## Installation